-To drive home this choice, exercise 55 below asks you to solve the exercises of this section using the first interpretation of “height.”
+To drive home this choice, exercise 57 below asks you to solve the exercises of this section using the first interpretation of height.

-Exercise 51.
+Exercise 53.
 The design recipe for world programs demands that you translate information into data and vice versa to ensure a complete understanding of the data definition.
-In some way it is best to draw some world scenarios and to represent them with data and, conversely, to pick some data examples and to draw pictures that match them.
+It’s best to draw some world scenarios and to represent them with data and, conversely, to pick some data examples and to draw pictures that match them.
 Do so for the LR definition, including at least HEIGHT and 0 as examples.

-A second look at the examples reveals that making examples also means making choices.
-Nothing in the problem statement actually demands how exactly the rocket is displayed before it is launched but doing so is natural.
-Similarly, nothing says to display a number during the count down, but it adds a nice touch.
-Last but not least, if you solved exercise 51 you also know that HEIGHT and 0 are special points for the third clause of the data definition.
+A close look at the examples reveals that making examples also means making choices.
+Nothing in the problem statement actually demands how exactly the rocket is displayed before it is launched, but doing so is natural.
+Similarly, nothing says to display a number during the countdown, yet it adds a nice touch.
+Lastly, if you solved exercise 53 you also know that 0 and HEIGHT are special points for the third clause of the data definition.

 - The case for (show HEIGHT) is different.
-According to our agreement, HEIGHT represents the state when the rocket has just been launched.
+According to our agreement, the value HEIGHT represents the state when the rocket has just been launched.
 Pictorially this means the rocket is still resting on the ground.
-Based on the last test case above, here is the test case that expresses this insight:Except that if you evaluate the “expected value” expression by itself in DrRacket’s interaction area, you see that the rocket is half-way underground.
-This shouldn’t be the case of course, meaning we need to adjust this test case and the above:
+Based on the last test case above, here is the test case that expresses this insight:Except that if you evaluate the “expected value” expression by itself in DrRacket’s interactions area, you see that the rocket is halfway underground.
+This shouldn’t be the case, of course, meaning that we need to adjust this test case and the above:

 Finally, determine the result you now expect from (show 0).
 It is a simple but revealing exercise.

-Exercise 52.
-Why would it be incorrect to formulate the first condition as (string=? "resting" x)?
-Conversely, formulate a completely accurate condition, that is, a Boolean expression that evaluates to true precisely when x belongs to the first subclass of LRCD.
-Similarly, what is a completely accurate condition for the third clause?
+Exercise 54.
+Why is (string=? "resting" x) incorrect as the first condition in show?
+Conversely, formulate a completely accurate condition, that is, a Boolean expression that evaluates to #true precisely when x belongs to the first sub-class of LRCD.

 (check-expect (launch "resting" " ") -3) (check-expect (launch "resting" "a") "resting") (check-expect (launch -3 " ") -3) (check-expect (launch -1 " ") -1) (check-expect (launch 33 " ") 33) (check-expect (launch 33 "a") 33)